Venus' flower basket: Habitat

 Venus' flower baskets are found in the western Pacific Ocean nearby the Philippine Islands.
 Other species of this genus occur throughout oceans around the world, including near Japan and in the Indian Ocean.

 This sponge's habitat is on rocky areas of the seafloor, where it lives and grows connected to hard substrate for its entire life.
 It can be found from 100–1000 m below the ocean's surface, and is most common at depths greater than 500 m.
 More specifically, they tend to anchor in soft sediments due to the nature of their spicules.

 This sponge can often be found inhabiting loose, muddy sediments, causing them to develop a structure that keeps them rooted to the sea floor.

 Biology

 It is speculated that the sponge harnesses bioluminescence to attract plankton.

-Hexactinellids in the Pacific ocean form reefs, which may collecting carbon in deep sea environments.
+Hexactinellids in the Pacific ocean form reefs, which may collect carbon in deep sea environments.

 Reproduction

 Little is known about the reproduction of these sponges.
 Sperm was found in one sample of E. aspergillum, within the connective tissue, and was described as aggregated clusters within very fine, thread-like appendages.
 This would contribute to the idea of the species being hermaphroditic.
 While these sponges are sessile, the sperm can be carried by the current and the ova that a different organism retained can be fertilized.

 Their peculiar skeletal structures have been found to have important fluid-dynamic effects on both reducing the drag experienced by the sponge and in promoting coherent swirling motions inside the body cavity, arguably to promote selective filter feeding and sexual reproduction.
 In a study performed by a group of Italian researchers, a three-dimensional model of Venus' Flower Basket was utilized to simulate the flow of water molecules in and out of its lattice.
 The researchers found that, while reducing the sponge's drag, it also created minute vortices inside the sponge which facilitated the mixing of its sperm and eggs.